April 17, 2024

 By Simon J. Lau

-This morning, we hiked up Fryingpan Mountain Lookout Tower in the Blue Ridge Mountains.
-It’s a historic fire lookout tower that sits atop Pisgah National Forest.
-Originally constructed in the 1940s by the Civilian Conservation Corps, the tower served as a vital vantage point for spotting wildfires in the region.
-It stands at an elevation of over 5,300 feet, providing visitors with a commanding perspective of the forested landscape below.
+This morning, we hiked up to Fryingpan Mountain Lookout Tower, deep in the Blue Ridge Mountains.
+Built in the 1940s by the Civilian Conservation Corps, the tower once served as a critical outpost for spotting wildfires.
+It’s been long retired, but at over 5,300 feet, it still offers sweeping views of the forested landscape below.

-If you look closely in this image, you can see Bruno waiting for me on the ground level.
-I did, for a moment, consider bringing him, but ultimately decided it was too much of a safety risk.
+Bruno had to wait on the ground, and if you look closely in this image, you can spot him below.
+I briefly thought about bringing him up, but decided it was too much of a safety risk.

 I’d like to say I’ll miss Asheville, but I won’t.
-The surrounding areas, especially the Blue Ridge Mountains and Blue Ridge Parkway, are awesome.
-However, the city center is just overrun with drug users.
-The large presence of junkies really puts a damper on the city’s charm.
-If the city did more to clean up its streets, I could see why folks would like to visit.
-However, as it is, I wouldn’t come back again.
-Fortunately, tomorrow we continue west!
-Onward!
+The surrounding areas, especially the Blue Ridge Mountains and the Blue Ridge Parkway, are incredible, but the city center is overwhelmed by visible drug use.
+It takes away from the charm the city is known for.
+If more were done to clean up the streets, I could see the appeal, but as things stand, I wouldn’t come back.

 Comments are closed.